 You may work anytime, anywhere you have access to the online courses.
 Our semester courses begin and end on specific dates, work is due as assigned, and Learning Teams determine other activity and work deadlines.
 There typically are no required synchronous class sessions.

 No visits are required for courses.
-There are no proctored exams.
 Students living within the Continental U.S. are required to attend a 2-day orientation held at the beginning of the program.

 Exams take place online, although our faculty may give tests in other ways.
 Details are stated in each course syllabus.